Photodetachment energy of negative hydrogen ions: Numerical evaluations

 \subsection{Negative hydrogen isotopes}

-Concerning the numerical determination of the non-relativistic ground state energy we have performed a set of calculations on infinite-nuclear-mass $^{\infty}\text{H}^{-}$ and for the finite-nuclear-mass negative isotopes $^{1}\text{H}^{-}$, $^{2}\text{H}^{-}$, and $^{3}\text{H}^{-}$.
-For each system, calculations were carried out with systematically increasing basis-set sizes and extrapolated to the infinite-basis-set limit by least-squares fitting the data to $E(N)=a+b/N^{c},$ yielding the parameters $a$, $b$ and $c$.
-This extrapolation uses an empirical power-law form reflecting the observed asymptotic convergence of the variational energy with basis size.
+Concerning the numerical determination of the nonrelativistic ground-state energy, we have performed a set of calculations on infinite-nuclear-mass $^{\infty}\mathrm{H}^{-}$ and on the finite-nuclear-mass negative isotopes $^{1}\mathrm{H}^{-}$, $^{2}\mathrm{H}^{-}$, and $^{3}\mathrm{H}^{-}$.
+For each system, calculations were carried out with systematically increasing basis-set sizes and extrapolated to the infinite-basis-set limit by least-squares fitting the data to $E(N)=a+b/N^{c}$, yielding the parameters $a$, $b$, and $c$.
+This procedure uses an empirical power-law form reflecting the observed asymptotic convergence of the variational energy with basis size.
+The nonlinear exponents entering the basis were optimized to minimize the variational energy, and calculations were performed for basis-set sizes in the range $N=3500$--$4500$ prior to extrapolation to the $N\to\infty$ limit.
 The infinite-basis-set limit is then given by the parameter $a$, with its associated standard error providing the corresponding uncertainty.

-We report our energy, and compare it with those reported in literature, in Table (\ref{tab:inf_energy}).
+We report the resulting infinite-nuclear-mass ground-state energy and compare it with previously reported values in Table~\ref{tab:inf_energy}.
 TW stands for ``This Work''.
-Our computed ground-state energy is slightly higher than the most accurate published values (Nakashima and Nakatsuji~\cite{NakashimaNakatsuji2007}; Aznabaev \textit{et al.}~\cite{AznabaevBekbaevKorobov2018}), and our small quoted uncertainty is likely underestimated.
-Achieving a lower variational energy and a more reliable uncertainty estimate would require appending the basis with larger exponents to improve convergence as $N\rightarrow\infty$.
+Our computed ground-state energy is slightly higher than the most accurate published values (Nakashima and Nakatsuji~\cite{NakashimaNakatsuji2007}; Aznabaev \textit{et al.}~\cite{AznabaevBekbaevKorobov2018} ; Korobov and Bu\v sa~\cite{Korobov2025}), and our small quoted uncertainty is likely underestimated.
+Achieving a lower variational energy and a more reliable uncertainty estimate would require adding larger exponents to the basis to improve convergence as $N\rightarrow\infty$.
 This lies beyond the scope of the present work, as it does not affect the targeted precision of the photodetachment energy.
-We next report the ground-state energies for the three isotopes in Table (\ref{tab:fin_energy}) and compare them with those of Petrimoulx \textit{et al.} \cite{PetrimoulxBondyEneSatiDrake2025} who use the same mass ratios (CODATA2018), and Aznabaev et \textit{et al.} \cite{AznabaevBekbaevKorobov2018}.
+We next report the ground-state energies for the three isotopes in Table \ref{tab:fin_energy} and compare them with those of Petrimoulx \textit{et al.} \cite{PetrimoulxBondyEneSatiDrake2025} who use the same mass ratios (CODATA2018), and Aznabaev \textit{et al.} \cite{AznabaevBekbaevKorobov2018}.
+These comparisons indicate that our calculations reach a high level of numerical precision, with 27 digits being converged.